jeddyhhh/ziptie/README.md

 <p align="center">
   <img src="https://github.com/jeddyhhh/ziptie/blob/main/includes/images/ziptie.jpg">
   <br>
-  ziptiebot - a i5 2400 with 8gb of RAM running 7b models
+  ziptiebot - a i5 2400 with 8gb of RAM running 7b models, also what ziptie was developed on.
 </p>

 I wrote this interface because the version of llama.cpp that oogabooga web-ui uses doesn't compile correcly for older processes without AVX2 support, the current mainline llama.cpp (which is command line only) does compile and run correctly on older processors but I didn't want to use cli to interact with the program.